ryapric/stl-rug/2019-07_r_packages/stlfedR/README.md

 Please review [this presentation deck](https://docs.google.com/presentation/d/1Y6KmN16cZoBc28FBvph4r-BJiJl1APIW9vLxrrq6Nj8/edit?usp=sharing) for a concise guide of how an R package is structured.
+A static version of this presentation is also located one level up in this repository, at the `r_packages` folder top-level.